usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 7b %}
 {% asset design-standards/fig_7b_turns_around_obstruction.gif alt="" %}
 {% figcaption %}
-<strong>Turns around an Obstruction.</strong> A U-turn around an obstruction less than 48 inches (1220 mm) wide may be made if the width of the passages approaching and exiting the turn is a minimum of 42 inches (1065 mm) and the base of the U-turn space is a minimum of 48 inches (1220 mm) wide.
+<p><strong>Turns around an Obstruction.</strong> A U-turn around an obstruction less than 48 inches (1220 mm) wide may be made if the width of the passages approaching and exiting the turn is a minimum of 42 inches (1065 mm) and the base of the U-turn space is a minimum of 48 inches (1220 mm) wide.</p>
 {% endfigcaption %}
 {% endfigure %}